kkayhan/hackaton_l2dci/README.md

 In the previous steps, we configured EVPN-VXLAN domains within each data center, enabling connectivity only within their respective DCs.
 Now, we need to interconnect these domains using MPLS tunnels.

-To achieve this, we must log in to PE1 and PE2, modify the EVPN service configured in Task 5, and add a second BGP instance dedicated to MPLS tunnels.
+To achieve this, we must modify the EVPN service configured in Task 5, and add a second BGP instance dedicated to MPLS tunnels.

 <details>
 <summary>Solution for both PE1 and PE2</summary>